-Additionally, from 1993 to 1999, Lash co-chaired the President’s Council on Sustainable Development, a group of government, business, labor, civil rights, and environmental leaders appointed by Bill Clinton that developed visionary recommendations for strategies to promote sustainable development.
-He played a key role in the creation and success of the U.S. Climate Action Partnership, which in 2007 issued the highly influential “Call to Action” on global warming.
+From 1993 to 1999, he cochaired the President’s Council on Sustainable Development, a group of public- and private-sector leaders appointed by Bill Clinton.
+He played a key role in the creation and success of the U.S. Climate Action Partnership and its highly influential “Call to Action” on global warming.

-Lash attended The Putney School in Vermont, which deeply informed his sensibilities about student-driven, experiential modes of education.
-After receiving his A.B. from Harvard College, he joined the Peace Corps, during which time he met and married Eleanor Scattergood, a fellow volunteer.
-Together they worked on community-based development projects in the Dominican Republic.
-Upon returning to the United States, he continued his work with the Peace Corps, training volunteers bound for El Salvador, Nicaragua, and the Dominican Republic.
+Lash attended The Putney School, in Vermont, and received his AB from Harvard College.
+On graduation he joined the Peace Corps, and through that experience he met and married Eleanor Scattergood, a fellow volunteer.
+Together they worked on community-based development projects in the Dominican Republic; then, from the United States, they trained volunteers bound for El Salvador, Nicaragua, and the Dominican Republic.

-Lash was named Vermont Commissioner of Environmental Conservation in 1985, and in 1987 was appointed Vermont Secretary of Natural Resources.
-In that capacity he helped write, win enactment of, and implement innovative statutes pertaining to pollution prevention, solid waste management, and protection of pristine streams.
-He became director of the Environmental Law Center at Vermont Law School, rated the best program of its kind in the United States, in 1990.
+He earned an MEd and his JD from Catholic University.
+He began his legal career as a federal prosecutor and later became senior staff attorney for the Natural Resources Defense Council.
+He was named Vermont Commissioner of Environmental Conservation in 1985; in 1987 was appointed Vermont Secretary of Natural Resources.
+In that position, he implemented innovative statutes pertaining to pollution prevention, solid-waste management, and conservation.
+In 1990, he was appointed director of the Environmental Law Center at Vermont Law School, rated by many as the best program of its kind in the United States.

-Lash has written frequently about issues of sustainability and has served on a variety of international commissions and boards.
-He was named one of the “100 Most Influential People in Business Ethics” by Ethisphere magazine (2007) and one of the world’s “Top 100 Most Influential People in Finance” by Treasury and Risk Management magazine (2005).
-Rolling Stone magazine (2005) profiled Lash as one of 25 “Warriors and Heroes” who were "fighting to stave off the planet-wide catastrophe.”
+Among his honors, Lash was named one of the “100 Most Influential People in Business Ethics” by Ethisphere magazine (2007) and one of the world’s “Top 100 Most Influential People in Finance” by Treasury and Risk Management magazine (2005).
+In the same year, Rolling Stone profiled him as one of 25 “Warriors and Heroes” who were "fighting to stave off [a] planet-wide catastrophe.”